 7. Melamine Interior

-The inside of your kitchen cabinet, including shelves, should be non-porous, wipe-clean, and tough enough to last the life of the cabinets without staining, bubbling, or showing wear.
+The inside of your kitchen cabinet, including shelves, should be non-porous, wipe-clean, and tough.
+It should last the life of the cabinets without staining, bubbling, or showing wear.
 Light-colored melamine interiors make it easier to see the contents of the cabinet.
 Interior surface materials include melamine, a smooth and tough laminate applied to plywood, particleboard, and wood veneers.

 Melamine is durable, fire resistant, impervious to water, stain resistant, and can be safely cleaned with strong household solutions.
 As a shelf or cabinet lining, it wipes clean easily.
 Melamine is also used in whiteboards, floor tiles, countertops, and dishware.
 In cabinets, it is typically finished in a light birch color, providing a bright, neutral appearance and helping illuminate the cabinet interior.